-1. Apply specific IFRS Sustainability Disclosure Standards that applies to that sustainability-related risk or opportunity (such as IFRS S2 Climate-related disclosures) 2.
-In the absence of specific IFRS SDSs applicable to a risk or opportunity, refer to and consider the applicability of the metrics associated with the disclosure topics included in the SASB Standards
+1. Apply specific IFRS Sustainability Disclosure Standards that applies to that sustainability-related risk or opportunity such as IFRS S2 for climate-related risks or opportunities.
+2. In the absence of specific IFRS SDSs applicable to a risk or opportunity, refer to and consider the applicability of the metrics associated with the disclosure topics included in the SASB Standards